pauleveritt/django-tutorial-extended/README.md

 For the extended demo:

 - Have the `BlackConnect` plugin installed
+  - Have `blackd` installed somewhere, e.g. via pipx or add to the venv
   - But NOT set up to run on Reformat/Save
 - Install `.env` and `requirements` plugins